ULJ-Yale/qunex/README.md

 Detailed change log
 -------------------

+* 0.62.15 [library] Removed the latest suffix from the QuNex folder structure.
 * 0.62.14 [nitools, niutilities] Functional connectivity functions now support working with a single subject/sessions and they now allow easy computation of task based FC where each trial is represented by an average activity across a number of frames from that trial.
 * 0.62.13 [nitools, niutilities] Implemented the ability for processing different bold files and variates.
 * 0.62.12 [niutilities] The createList and createConc commands now also support multiple parallel processing workflows throught the img_suffix parameter.
 Fixed a file checking bug in the createList command.